IN THIS ARTICLE

 Read the information page in the Robot Importer.
 Then select Next.

-Load a URDF file by doing the following:
+Load a description file by doing the following:

-- Select a URDF or XACRO file to import by clicking on the […] button.
+- Select an SDF, URDF, or XACRO file to import by clicking on the […] button.

-(Optional) If the selected XACRO file contains parameters, set the parameters’ values.
+(Optional) If you are importing an XACRO file which file contains parameters, set the parameters’ values.
 To edit parameters, double-click on the value.
 When you’re finished, click Next.

 Note:How you set the parameters depends on the XACRO project that you are importing.
 For a successful import, refer to the XACRO project’s documentation.